Are You Taking Full Advantage of Your Veterans Benefits?

-The Department of Veterans' Affairs has many different programs that provide coverage or financial assistance for home or durable medical equipment (DME).
+The Department of Veterans Affairs has many different programs that provide coverage or financial assistance for home or durable medical equipment (DME).
 Each of the following programs provides different benefits.

 TRICARE for Life

 TRICARE (as opposed to TRICARE for Life) will pay for durable medical equipment when a doctor has determined the item is medically necessary.
 However, there are certain exceptions.
-For individuals that reside in nursing homes, typically the facility will provide the DME as part of their coverage (and therefore TRICARE will not).
+For individuals who live in nursing homes, typically the facility will provide the DME as part of their coverage (and therefore TRICARE will not).
 Items considered to contain features that may be desirable but are not necessary are excluded.
 For example, a walker with rollers and a handbrake might be excluded while a standard walker might be covered.
 Duplicate items are excluded as well, unless they serve as a fail-safe for life support.

 SAH, SHA and HISA Grants

 These grants are intended more for home modifications than for durable medical equipment.
 However, there is not always a clear distinction between the two.
 Improvements made to a bathroom, for example, often blur the lines between what is medical equipment and what is a home modification.
 Are the grab bars that are installed in a shower considered to be medical equipment or part of the home modification?
-Read more about the SAH, SHA and HISA Grants.
+Read more about the SAH, SHA and HISA Grants

-Pensions, such as the Aid and Attendance Program, provide cash assistance to those veterans that meet the income limits.
-This financial assistance can be used towards any purpose the veteran chooses including the purchase of durable medical equipment and supplies not otherwise provided.
+provides a monthly payment added to the veteran’s monthly pension payment.
+This financial assistance can be used toward any purpose the veteran chooses, including the purchase of durable medical equipment and supplies not otherwise provided.